php-etl/documentation/content/feature/logger/_index.en.md

 The first thing to set is the minimum [logging level](#the-different-levels-of-logs-in-php) at which this handler will be triggered using the the `level` option.

+> Note: if you need to install a local ElasticStack environment, check the [Manual installation](../installation/manual) documentation.

 Next, you need to set the various hosts for your ElasticSearch application.